paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

 <a id="section-4123"></a>
 ## § 4123.
-Mechanisms to provide funds for defense laboratories for research and development of technologies for military missions
+Mechanisms to provide funds for defense laboratories and test organizations for research and development of technologies for military missions
 **(a) Mechanisms to Provide Funds.—**

-(1) The Secretary of Defense, in consultation with the Secretaries of the military departments, shall establish mechanisms under which the director of a defense laboratory may use an amount of funds equal to not less than two percent and not more than four percent of all funds available to the defense laboratory for the following purposes:
+(1) The Secretary of Defense, in consultation with the Secretaries of the military departments, shall establish mechanisms under which the director of a defense laboratory or test organization may use an amount of funds equal to not less than two percent and not more than four percent of all funds available to the defense laboratory or test organization for the following purposes:

-  (A) To fund innovative basic and applied research that is conducted at the defense laboratory and supports military missions.
+  (A) To fund innovative basic and applied research that is conducted at the defense laboratory or test organization and supports military missions.

-  (B) To fund development programs that support the transition of technologies developed by the defense laboratory into operational use.
+  (B) To fund development programs that support the transition of technologies developed by the defense laboratory or test organization into operational use.

-  (C) To fund workforce development activities that improve the capacity of the defense laboratory to recruit and retain personnel with necessary scientific and engineering expertise that support military missions.
+  (C) To fund workforce development activities that improve the capacity of the defense laboratory or test organization to recruit and retain personnel with necessary scientific and engineering expertise that support military missions.

-  (D) To fund the repair or minor military construction of the laboratory infrastructure and equipment, in accordance with subsection (b).
+  (D) To fund the repair or minor military construction of the laboratory or test organization infrastructure and equipment, in accordance with subsection (b).

-(2) The mechanisms established under paragraph (1) shall provide that funding shall be used under paragraph (1) at the discretion of the director of a defense laboratory in consultation with the science and technology executive of the military department concerned.
+(2) The mechanisms established under paragraph (1) shall provide that funding shall be used under paragraph (1) at the discretion of the director of a defense laboratory or test organization in consultation with the science and technology executive of the military department concerned.

-(3) The science and technology executive of a military department may develop policies and guidance to leverage funding and promote cross-laboratory collaboration, including with laboratories of other military departments.
+(3) The science and technology executive of a military department may develop policies and guidance to leverage funding and promote cross-laboratory collaboration, including with laboratories or test organizations of other military departments.

-(4) After consultation with the science and technology executive of the military department concerned, the director of a defense laboratory may charge customer activities a fixed percentage fee, in addition to normal costs of performance, in order to obtain funds to carry out activities authorized by this subsection.
+(4) After consultation with the science and technology executive of the military department concerned, the director of a defense laboratory or test organization may charge customer activities a fixed percentage fee, in addition to normal costs of performance, in order to obtain funds to carry out activities authorized by this subsection.
 The fixed fee may not exceed four percent of costs.

 **(b) Availability of Funds for Infrastructure Projects.—** Funds shall be available in accordance with subsection (a)(1)(D) only if—